Irreligion in Italy: Current demographics

-11.5–13% of the population in Italy are religiously unaffiliated.
+Around 11.5-13% of the population in Italy are religiously unaffiliated.
 The Global Religious Futures project predicts this number to grow to 16.3% by 2050, despite the unaffiliated group having a slightly lower fertility rate than the religious ones.
 Using a less direct definition, the WIN/GIA Global Index of Religiosity and Atheism survey found that 23% of the population was "not a religious person" in 2012, which grew to 26% by 2017.
+While a recent 2020 study by sociologist Francesco Garelli concluded that 30% of the Italian population was atheist or non-religious.

-About 96% of all Italians are baptized into the Catholic Church which impacts births, marriage, and funerals.
-Importance of religion has declined among the younger generation of Italians in the 21st century.
+About 96% of all Italians are baptized into the Catholic Church which impacts religious identification, births, marriage, and funerals.
+Though the importance of religion has declined amongst the younger generation of Italians in the 21st century.